in2code-de/powermail_cleaner/Documentation/Configuration/General.rst

 two options to achieve this:

 * Do not include the TypoScript Record "Powermail Cleaner Template"
-* Disable the settings via TypoScript (see example below) - this is recommended if you want to activate the functionality parially.
+* Disable the settings via TypoScript (see example below) - this is recommended if you want to activate the functionality partially.

 ..  code-block:: typoscript